forhad-php/laravel/README.md

     return view('student')->with('users', $users);
 }
 ```
-> Don't use uppercase into view method.
+> Note: Don't use uppercase into view method.
 Previously I got error for this
 - Now setup a view page in `resources > views > projects.blade.php` and write the below code to view data
 ```
 <ul>